-At the EU level, Directive 2010/13/EU on the coordination of certain provisions laid down by law, regulation or administrative action in Member States concerning the provision of audio visual media services (the "Audio visual Media Services Directive"), as amended by Directive (UE) 2018/1808 of the European Parliament and the Council, approved on 14 November 2018 (the "Directive 2018/1808") (jointly, the "AVMSD") is meant to be the framework for the audio visual services for the coming years, and will be the umbrella for the broadcasters business.
-The Member States shall transpose the AVMSD into their national legal regimes by 19 September 2020 and that would mean new Audio visual Acts in most of the European countries or the modification of the existing ones.
+At the EU level, Directive 2010/13/EU on the coordination of certain provisions laid down by law, regulation or administrative action in Member States concerning the provision of audio visual media services (the "Audio visual Media Services Directive"), as amended by Directive (EU) 2018/1808 of the European Parliament and the Council, approved on 14 November 2018 (the "Directive 2018/1808") (jointly, the "AVMSD") is meant to be the framework for the audio visual services for the coming years, and will be the umbrella for the broadcasters business.
+The Member States were required to transpose the AVMSD into their national legal regimes by 19 September 2020 and that means new Audiovisual Acts in most of the European countries or the modification of the existing ones.